 How did the CR (Credit) and NC (No Credit) impact student GPA calculations and eligibility for honors?
-Because these grading marks are not traditional letter grades (A. B, C, etc.), they were not calculated toward a student's CRA.
-Credit hours graded CR counted as carned credit and applied toward fulfilling.
+Because these grading marks are not traditional letter grades (A. B, C, etc.), they were not calculated toward a student's GPA.

-toward a student's GPA.
 Credit hours graded CR counted as earned credit and applied toward fulfilling course requirements.
 Credit hours graded NC did not count as earned credit nor were they applied toward course requirements.